Presenting the 3R Foundation

 The Aim of the Foundation

-How the Foundation is Funded
+How the Foundation was structured

-The Foundation's Achievements To Date
+The Foundation's Achievements to Date

 Research into experimental methods which do not involve live animals has played an important role in replacing animal experimentation by alternative methods.
-The Foundation also aims, however, at improving animal experimentation methods in line with increased animal protection.
+The Foundation also aimed, however, at improving animal experimentation methods in line with increased animal protection.
 The research activities which have benefited from 3R's support have made a major contribution towards reducing the number of experiments involving live animals in Switzerland, as well as developing better or new methods.

-Since it was founded, 3R has received around 450 applications for research grants and 130 of these projects have received some financial aid.
+Since it was founded, 3R has received around 482 applications for research grants and 146 of these projects have received some financial aid.

 The funds used to support approved projects were provided in equal parts by the Federal Food Safety and Veterinary Office and Interpharma.
 An annual amount of approximately Sfr.
 600,000 was available for grants.